Grauniad/NanoSecondTimestamps/README.md

 gettimeofday(&updateTime, NULL)               | 18ns
 clock_gettime(CLOCK_REALTIME, &updateTime)    | 18ns

-(Benchmarks are run in 1 million times in a tight loop.
+(Benchmarks are run 1 million times in a tight loop.
 Reported time is total time / 1e6)

 As the Time class supports component level access, it has an additional struct